fahadshaikh09/B.Sc-Python-Practicals/README.md

 	c.
 Define a procedurehistogram() that takes a list of integers and prints a histogram to the screen.
 For example, histogram([4, 9, 7]) should print the following:
 		****

 		*********

 		*******

+*3. Program for Following Probelem Statments*

+	a.
+A pangram is a sentence that contains all the letters of the English alphabet at least once, for example: The quick brown fox jumps over the lazy dog.
+Your task here is to write a function to check a sentence to see if it is a pangram or not.

+	b.
+Take a list, say for example this one: a=[1,1,2,3,5,8,13,21,34,55,89]
+		and write a program that prints out all the elements of the list that are less than 5.